grizzthedj/react-bootstrap-dropdown-menu/README.md

 ## Usage

 A simple example using OnClick events.
-Download and run the demo for more examples, or browse the examples [here]( http://grizzthedj.github.io/react-bootstrap-dropdown-menu/demo/public)
+Download and run the demo for more examples, or browse the [examples]( http://grizzthedj.github.io/react-bootstrap-dropdown-menu/demo/public).

 ![alt tag](https://cloud.githubusercontent.com/assets/9720835/22619923/7ddd5d42-eacd-11e6-9bda-ee9be66cb64b.png)